plomgrading/plom/doc/source/running_a_server.rst

 repository.

-These orca scripts are designed to be easy to use and broadly applicable, These orca scripts are designed to be easy to use and broadly applicable at the cost of some efficiency (e.g., it's not necessary for each plom container to have a separate nginx reverse-proxy, but this simplifies deployment for the admin).
+These orca scripts are designed to be easy to use and broadly applicable, at the cost of some efficiency (e.g., it's not necessary for each plom container to have a separate nginx reverse-proxy, but this simplifies deployment for the admin).
 This approach is subject to change and patches are welcome.